 - The direction of impact

-- Details of the other vehicles involved in the crash
+- The other types of cars involved in the crash

 - The location of crash sensors in the vehicle